-The Network Management toolset of the OpUtils software monitors network performance, calculates the bandwidth utilization, and scans the traffic for errors through SNMP.
+The Network Management toolset of the OpUtils software monitors network performance.
 The tool also provides asset details such as the OS, installed software, and hardware and informs you about the general availability and performance of the network elements.

 This helps network engineers identify the switch port to which a device is connected and thus eliminates the need of manually tracing the network cables.
 The tool discovers the devices plugged into each port of a specified switch.
 The tool is useful for system and network engineers to gain visibility into the IP, MAC, status and availability of ports.
 Since this is a real-time discovery you can also view the operational status and speed of each port.
 This tool maps switch ports to the devices connected to them.